lemles/Map-Screenshot-Stitcher/README.md

 ### Overview
-AutoMap is a tool that automatically scrolls and captures screenshots of web maps (or any large content) in a zigzag pattern and stitches them into a single seamless panoramic image using advanced alignment algorithms.
+"Map Screenshot Stitcher" is a tool that automatically scrolls and captures screenshots of web maps (or any large content) in a zigzag pattern and stitches them into a single seamless panoramic image using advanced alignment algorithms.

 ### Key Features
 *   **🖱️ Auto Capture**: Automatically scrolls and captures a specified region by emulating arrow key presses.